hoppinjohnz/react-generalized-tic-tac-toe/README.md

 # react-generalized-tic-tac-toe

-This tic-tac-toe game was built by following the [Tutorial: Intro to React](https://reactjs.org/tutorial/tutorial.html).
+Play this tic-tac-toe game [here](https://powerful-cove-23499.herokuapp.com/).
+This game was built by following the [Tutorial: Intro to React](https://reactjs.org/tutorial/tutorial.html).

 ## Features